+Why did you write a book about the design of sex toys?
 Rita Orrell: A couple of years ago while researching new products for my design blog designythings.com, I kept coming across award-winning sex toys and other beautifully designed erotic objects.
 I would share these links on social media and I could see there was great interest in the subject.
 Then I discovered that a mainstream industrial designer named Yves Béhar had designed a line of vibrators for a San Francisco based company called Jimmyjane.
 I thought that if a major designer was tackling this product type, there must be something big happening in the industry, and there was.
 I started collecting interesting designs and invited my friend Jason Scuderi to design the book.
 A year later we found our agent and then six months after that our publisher, and the result is Objects of Desire.

+Which expectations did you have when you started writing Objects of Desire?
+Did the book turn out the way you thought it would?
 Rita Orrell: Since I was collaborating on the book with an incredible designer, we had a very clear vision for it from the start.
 We wanted it to be clean, modern, and sexy, like the subject.
 We are very pleased with the final result.
 The publisher and printer did a fantastic job and the book is everything we had hoped it would be.

+Is this the first book ever to deal with the design of sex toys in this way?
+Is there a predecessors to “Objects of Desire” in this regard?
 Rita Orrell: It’s not the first book to tackle the subject in general, but it might be the only book currently in print in English focused solely on functional erotic objects from a design perspective.
 Other titles are instructional in nature, and geared towards helping singles or couples introduce toys into their lives.
 Erika Moen, the cartoonist behind the Oh Joy Sex Toy website, has recently published two volumes of her work which includes cartoon reviews of different toys.
 She’s very talented.

+Did you have a target audience in mind when you wrote the book?
 Rita Orrell: I wanted to write a book that would appeal to those consumers who are new to the erotic products world, as well as share something new with folks who have been around the industry for a while.
 I think the book would also be useful for industrial design students looking to enter into this lucrative field.
 We hope there is something for everybody in the book, male or female, queer or straight.

+When creating a book about design, the presentation of the products is an important aspect.
+Jason Scuderi, being a designer, could you tell us a bit about the approach you took towards the design of Objects of Desire?
 Jason Scuderi: When we first began discussing the project, I think both of us were a little taken back by the subject matter.
 Rita comes from an architectural background and I focused mainly on sports fashion and music.
 We did however have a common thread between us via product design.
 Rita was well versed in writing about consumer and business products and with my background in product advertising, the project suddenly felt just like any other we’ve tackled.